Physical Abuse

 Physical Abuse of the Elderly in Nursing Homes

 Of all the types of abuse and neglect of our elderly in nursing homes, physical abuse remains the most prevalent.
-The Department of Health and Human Services defines nursing home abuse as “the willful infliction of injury, unreasonable confinement, intimidation, or punishment with resulting physical harm, pain or mental anguish.”

 Has Your Loved One Suffered Physical Abuse in a Care Facility?

-The number one cause of abuse in nursing homes is poor staffing.
+One of the leading causes of abuse in nursing homes is poor staffing.
 High turnover, poor training and an overworked staff leads to greater risks for residents.
 For instance:

 • Poorly trained staff cannot provide quality care.